AlirezaaLatifi/Calculator/README.md

 ## Lessons Learned

 Before starting this project, I spent a day learning Regex!
 Thus I was so biased in using what I've learned about it.
 So the solution may not be optimal and scalable.
-Anyway, **this was good practice for empower My Regex knowledge, Array and String's methodes and  problem-solving in general**.
+Anyway, **this was good practice for empowering My Regex knowledge, Working with Array and String's methodes and problem-solving in general**.

 ## Live version
 https://calculator-alireza-latifi.netlify.app/

-## My Social Me
+## My Social Medias

 [![twitter](https://img.shields.io/badge/twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/alir3za_latifi)

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/aalirezalatifi/)